VirtualSpaceman/ssl-skin-lesions/README.md

 We use test-time augmentation and evaluate the AUC over 50 copies.
-The datasets available for the ``--dataset`` parameter are {atlas-dermato, atlas-clinical, isic20, pad-ufes-20.
+The datasets available for the ``--dataset`` parameter are {atlas-dermato, atlas-clinical, isic20, pad-ufes-20}.
 As we evaluated 5 distinct test datasets, we created a bash script to ease the whole setup in ``run_test_external.sh``.

-# Top-5 Best Experiments
+## Top-5 Best Experiments

 As mentioned in our paper, we train the top-5 best models under full- and low-data regime.
 Below, we describe the parameters for the top-5 best models for each evaluated pipeline.

 ### Hyperoptimized supervised Baseline (SUP -> FT)

 We also made available the script ``run_supervied_hypersearch_finetuning.sh`` to run the hyperparameter search in supervised baseline as mentioned in our paper.
-We describe top-5 best hyperparamter set in the table below.
+We describe top-5 best hyperparameter combination in the table below.

 Learning Rate (LR) | LR Scheduler | Batch Size | Balanced Batches?
 ------------ | ------------- | ------------- | -------------